 Create a Channel for a U.S.-China Dialogue on South Asia

-Generally, while there has been delicate strategic stability based on nuclear deterrence and mutual assured destruction between India and Pakistan, the most concerning triggers are speculated to be skirmishes in the disputed Kashmir region, such as the 1999 Kargil conflict, or miscalculation by Pakistani actors linked to militant groups launching terrorist attacks in India, such as the 2001 Indian Parliament attack or the 2008 Mumbai attack.
+Generally, while there has been delicate strategic stability based on nuclear deterrence and mutual assured destruction between India and Pakistan, the most concerning triggers are speculated to be skirmishes in the disputed Kashmir region (such as the 1999 Kargil conflict) or miscalculation by Pakistani actors linked to militant groups launching terrorist attacks in India (such as the 2001 Indian Parliament attack or the 2008 Mumbai attack).
 In a similar future scenario, India could hold the Pakistani government responsible for such unconventional warfare and respond with a conventional attack.
-If Pakistan retaliates with nuclear weapons’ use to defend its territory, as it has vowed to do, the conflict could rapidly escalate into nuclear exchanges.
+If Pakistan retaliates with the use of nuclear weapons to defend its territory, as it has vowed to do, the conflict could rapidly escalate into nuclear exchanges.

 As a part of China’s immediate periphery, the peace and stability of the subcontinent constitutes a key area for China’s national security.
 A potential crisis between India and Pakistan, two nuclear-armed states, could have catastrophic implications for China’s critical national interests.
 To prevent a security crisis involving conventional forces, China pursues a delicate and balanced approach between India and Pakistan.
 Beijing advocates for dialogue, de-escalation of tensions, and the resumption of diplomatic negotiations.
 However, China’s ostensibly neutral position on the tactical level neither negates nor disguises a geostrategic instinct on Beijing’s part to shield and protect Pakistan.
 This has created intrinsic inconsistencies in China’s position when a crisis originates from Islamabad’s tolerance or indulgence of anti-India Islamic militant groups.

 Both Washington and Beijing share critical interests in crisis management and conflict prevention in South Asia.
 In each crisis since 1998, both countries have used mediation and shuttle diplomacy to diffuse tension.
 However, there are no routine and regular policy consultations between Washington and Beijing on key developments and the potential of emerging crises between India and Pakistan.
-In May 2012, the United States and China had their first Director-General-level South Asian affairs consultation focused on regional development and Afghanistan, as a part of the fourth round of the Strategic and Economic Dialogue (S&ED).[vii]
-According to the Chinese Foreign Ministry’s statement, a similar South Asia consultation was held again in 2013 under the 5th round of S&ED.[viii]
-However, in the following three rounds of the S&ED, language specific to the South Asia consultation, especially on regional development, was missing from the list of deliverables.
-While the statements from all three rounds read that the United States and China would host the next South Asia consultation at a proper time, it remains unclear whether the consultation indeed took place.
+In May 2012, the United States and China had their first director-general-level South Asian affairs consultation focused on regional development and Afghanistan, as a part of the fourth round of the Strategic and Economic Dialogue (S&ED[JM1] ).
+According to the Chinese Foreign Ministry’s statement, a similar South Asia consultation was held again in 2013 under the fifth round of the S&ED[JM2] .
+However, in the following three rounds, language specific to the South Asia consultation, especially on regional development, was missing from the list of deliverables.
+While the statements from all three rounds read that the United States and China would host the next South Asia consultation at an appropriate time, it remains unclear whether the consultation indeed took place.